oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 If you want to progress with the lab then you can do so and come back to this section later to look at the restored data.

-Once the restore process has completed you will see that the objects state becomes `Restored` (The images below were taken about an hour after starting the restore process.)
+Once the restore process has completed you will see that the objects state becomes `Restored` (The images below were taken about an hour after starting the restore process).
 If you don't want to wait for the restore to complete just look at the images below to see what can be done, then follow the instructions in the **Tidying up the environment** section.

 ![](images/Object-storage-restored-object.png)